p4x/gandhi/README.md

 rake
 ```

-To run the acceptance tests (powered by CasperJS), first start the rails app under the test environemtn.
+To run the acceptance tests (written in CasperJS), first start the rails app under the test environment.

-The ./script/serve-casper script sets up the test database and starts the server on the expected port (31337).
+The `./script/serve-casper` script sets up the test database and starts the server on the expected port (31337).

 Start the rails app for the test environment:
 ```bash